hapax/hapax.github.io/assets/simple-physics.md

 I hope I've persuaded you that we can hack physics with napkin computers.
-Every single thing we explored --- from pendulum periods to the ideal gas law, fish in the sea to mooring chains, and rainy runs to dancing dust specks --- required, at most, a little pre-calculus math and solid command of a napkin hack.
+Every single thing we explored --- from pendulum periods to the ideal gas law, fish to fishing vessels, from rainy runs to dancing dust specks --- required, at most, a little pre-calculus math and solid command of a napkin hack.
-There is obviously great power in simple techniques, and we have only scratched the surface!
+There is obviously great power in simple techniques.
+And we have only scratched the surface!
 Physics is brimming with napkin algorithms, just waiting for hackers to explore, exploit and explain, to guide us towards that apotheosis of hacker spirit Stallman describes: